syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeViewAdv-Events.md

 <tr>
 <td>
 Delta</td><td>
-Gets a signed count of the number of detentes the mouse wheel has rotated, multiplied by the WHEEL_DELTA constant.
-A detentes is one notch of the mouse wheel.</td></tr>
+Gets a signed count of the number of detects the mouse wheel has rotated, multiplied by the WHEEL_DELTA constant.
+A detect is one notch of the mouse wheel.</td></tr>
 <tr>
 <td>
 Location</td><td>